dustinsand/lagom-helloworld-java-to-kotlin/README.md

 # Summary

 The project was successfully ported to Kotlin.
-Unit and integration tests passed and the service is runnable.
+Unit and integration tests passed and the services are runnable.
 Next up is a new project to verify advanced use cases in Lagom can also be ported.